proximax-storage/tsangular-nis1-xipfs-sdk/docs/upload-content.md

 # Upload Content

-The following operations allow user to upload text and binary file to the public IPFS network via the ProximaX pre-configure gateway.
+The following operations allow user to upload text and binary file to the Proximax storage

 By default, the ProximaX gateway is set to [https://testnet2.gateway.proximax.io/](https://testnet2.gateway.proximax.io/swagger-ui.html#/)